Law (with Spanish Law) LLB

 This four year law course provides an English law degree together with a detailed understanding of Spanish law and the legal systems of certain Spanish-speaking countries.
 You spend your third year at an excellent Spanish university law school.

-Start your career with the LLB (Hons) Law (with Spanish Law)
+Start your career with the Law (with Spanish Law) LLB

 During your first year, you study Spanish Legal Terminology alongside your English law subjects, which will also help to strengthen your Spanish-language ability.
 We'll also introduce you to comparative law, in order to gain an understanding of non-English legal systems.

 The second year provides a more advanced understanding of substantive Spanish law and the legal and political culture in which it exists.
 This part of the course, comprising two modules, is taught in Spanish by a Spanish academic lawyer.
 Learning from a native speaker will thoroughly prepare you for your year abroad at one of our many partner universities in Spain.
 During your time abroad, you will study the main aspects of public and private law and optional modules according to your interests.

 Your final year concludes your study with completion of optional modules from a wide range of choices.

 Learning and assessment

 For an indication of how you'll learn and be assessed, please visit the central digital prospectus

 We timetable teaching across the whole of our campus, the details of which can be found on our campus map.
 Teaching may take place in a student’s home department, but may also be timetabled to take place within other departments or central teaching space.